clamsproject/aapb-annotations/repository_level_conventions.md

 ### Imprecision in Annotation in General

-Data Quality processes are currently still being built.
-Currently, datasets do not have a data quality checklist applied to them.
-This means there are possible typos in anything that must be typed.
-Other general data messiness is also possible.
+Currently, data Quality processes are currently still being designed and datasets do not have a data quality checklist applied to them.
+This means that general data messiness including typos are always possible.

 Two semi-preventative measures are:

 1. If only a few value options are expected in one column, using a pie chart/counter in Excel to search/count for typos to manually correct is possible.
 2. Annotators should use copy-paste wherever possible instead of typing, and annotation tools should have buttons to add items, reducing typos during typing.

-The current convention is that annotators are asked to be as careful as meaningfully possible, and some datasets are "quality-assumed" upon faith in annotators/environment until such time a quantitative analysis of errors is done.
+The current convention is that annotators are asked to be as careful as possible, and some datasets are "quality-assumed" upon faith in annotators/environment until such time a quantitative analysis of errors is done.

 ### Imprecision in Time-based Annotation